 Nearby, the Aquarium of the Pacific offers a window into oceanic wonders, while the Cruise Terminal and Catalina Boat Terminal serve as gateways to further coastal adventures.

 Fun fact: Long Beach's port is one of the largest shipping ports in the world, adding a dynamic industrial flair to its scenic coastline.

 But there's more!
 Long Beach pulsates with annual events like the high-speed Grand Prix of Long Beach, the colorful Long Beach Pride Festival and Parade, and is home to the renowned California State University, Long Beach.
 Discover more about Long Beach on Wikipedia.

 Rainbow Harbor and Shoreline Village

-You can extend your walk by visiting the Shoreline Aquatic Park with a grassy hill and a lighthouse.
-From the hill, you will have a commanding view of the harbor and the Queen Mary.
+Extend your journey to Shoreline Aquatic Park, boasting a grassy hill and a charming lighthouse, offering a commanding view of the harbor and the Queen Mary.

-Make it an even longer stroll by following the pedestrian walkway to the Catalina Express Terminal.
+For a longer exploration, follow the pedestrian path to the Catalina Express Terminal.

 301 E. Ocean Blvd, Suite 1900

 A family favorite, the Long Beach Aquarium is a treasure trove of marine life.
 Though not the largest, it's a delightful blend of entertainment and education.
 With both indoor exhibits and an enchanting outdoor area, it offers a comprehensive marine experience.

 Inside, the Southern California & Baja Gallery showcases the impressive Blue Cavern Tank, mimicking Catalina Island's marine life.
 Neighboring exhibits feature giant kelp forests and their diverse inhabitants.
 The Northern Pacific Gallery introduces visitors to sea otters, giant Pacific octopuses, Japanese spider crabs, jellyfish, and sea anemones.